Arktiica/Arktiica/README.md

 Heyo!
 I am Arktiica ("Ark"), a college sophomore majoring in Computer Engineering.
 I have numerous ideas but too lazy to do them.

-How do I print to the terminal again?
+Yea just let me use and mix types rlly quick:
 - Python
 - JavaScript
 - C
 - C#
   - UdonSharp

 Are these even programming 💀?
 - HTML / CSS
   - TailwindCSS

 <!--
 **ArktisRav/ArktisRav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.